 2018 Award Recipients Made Contributions to Areas Including Artificial Intelligence, Economics, Genome Research, Geo-Distributed Systems, and Software

 ACM named the recipients of four prestigious technical awards.
-These leaders were selected by their peers for making significant contributions that have had far-reaching impact on the ascendance of computing as an integral part of how we live and work today, opening promising new avenues for research exploration and commercial application in the coming years.
+These leaders were selected by their peers for making contributions that extend the boundaries of research, advance industry, and lay the foundation for technologies that transform society.

 - Software System Award